tyo-nu/MINE-Server/README.md

 To learn more about the MINE databases, visit https://minedatabase.ci.northwestern.edu.

 See docs/API Examples.ipynb for example API usage.
-For API documentation, please refer to docs/build/index.html (load in your browser).
+For API documentation, please see https://mine-api.readthedocs.io/en/latest/.
-TODO: Host documentation